dirx/fxhash-creations/README.md

 directions through beautiful pixel landscapes.
 And here we are - in Driften - and - once again - it's all about moving pixels and shifting colors.

-Driften, by the way, is German for drifting away.
+Driften, by the way, is German for drifting.

 How does it work?

 The animation is based on several layers.

 The first layer uses psrdnoise combined with feedback with the last layer.
-This layer mainly determines in which areas the colors should be shifted, which color should be reset (which depends on the color shifting direction) and where pixels should be shifted and how and if the brush is applied.
+This layer mainly determines in which areas the colors should be shifted, which color should be reset (which depends on the color shifting direction) and where and how pixels should be shifted and if the brush is applied.
 It also creates the moiré effects.

 The second layer contains a simple variant of moving blocks, which are applied as brush strokes in the last layer.

 The last layer uses a double buffer to store its state, allowing color and pixel shifts.

 Features: